 Many visitors also take Verde Canyon Railroad’s “Firecracker Express” on July 4th from Clarkdale, just about 20 miles from Sedona.
 The tour starts with a patriotic visit with a bald eagle at the depot and All-American Barbecue on the patio prior to the train’s departure at 1:00 pm.
 The express takes visitors on the scenic route in the Sedona area with spectacular views of the Verde River and red cliffs.

-Fourth of July fireworks and parade in Williams (Grand Opry Show on July 3, 2021)
+Fourth of July fireworks and parade in Williams (canceled for 2023)

 Williams, located about 90 km (50 miles) south of the Grand Canyon, hosts an old-fashioned Fourth of July celebration with parades, ice cream, and barbeque.
 A historic railroad small town has one of the longest parades in Northern Arizona.
 Festivities also include a chili cook-off, antique car and tractor show, and team roping competition.
 The day ends with spectacular fireworks.